The harmful effects of added sugar are becoming increasingly more evident.

 As a result, people are turning to natural alternatives.

 A sweetener that has become very popular in the past few years is coconut sugar.

-It is a natural sugar made from sap, which is the sugary circulating fluid of the coconut plant.
-It is often confused with Palm Sugar, which is similar but made from a different type of palm tree.
+It’s a natural sugar made from coconut palm sap, which is the sugary circulating fluid of the coconut plant.
+It is often confused with palm sugar, which is similar but made from a different type of palm tree.

 Coconut sugar is made in a natural 2-step process:

 - A cut is made on the flower of the coconut palm and the liquid sap is collected into containers.